Pediatric Allergic Rhinitis Medication

 Class Summary

 Decongestants are effective for short-term symptom control.
 They decrease nasal discharge and congestion and are available without a prescription.
 The 2 medications in this group are oxymetazoline hydrochloride (Afrin) and ipratropium bromide (Atrovent).
-Oxymetazoline hydrochloride is an addictive medication that is effective in shrinking nasal membranes and is not recommended for long-term use.
-Use of oxymetazoline hydrochloride for more than 7-10 d is habit forming.
-Patients can be addicted for years at a time.
-Addiction is termed rhinitis medicamentosa.
+Oxymetazoline hydrochloride is effective in shrinking nasal membranes and is not recommended for long-term use.
+Use of oxymetazoline hydrochloride for more than 7-10 days can cause rebound congestion.
+When used for >4-6 days nasal vasoconstrictive medications, that are used topically, can cause rhinitis medicamentosa, a condition characterized by nasal congestion in the absence of rhinorrhea or sneezing.
 Ipratropium bromide can be used for a prolonged period of time.

 Anticholinergic used for reducing rhinorrhea in patients with AR or vasomotor rhinitis.
 An excellent medication for decreasing rhinitis.
-Nonaddictive and lasts for 12 hours.
+Does not cause rebound congestion and lasts for 12 hours.
 Does not shrink the nasal mucosa, but inhibits secretion that causes rhinitis.
 Used alone or in conjunction with other medications.

 Class Summary